-More expensive, can break more easily than metal options, more enamel must be removed to accommodate ceramic crowns.
+More expensive and can break more easily than metal options, you must remove more enamel to accommodate ceramic crowns.

-Porcelain or all-ceramic, crowns are hands down the best solution for those looking for unmatched aesthetic qualities.
-Porcelain not only looks like natural teeth but also has surface translucency properties and shine much like natural teeth do.
+Porcelain or all-ceramic crowns are hands down the best solution for those looking for unmatched aesthetic qualities.
+Porcelain looks like natural teeth and has surface translucency properties, and shines much like natural teeth do.

-They can be color-matched accurately and precisely to your existing teeth as well making them the perfect solution for patients who value a stealthy approach to cosmetic dentistry.
-Many dental professionals, let alone a casual observer, will have a difficult time telling a properly crafted and fitted porcelain crown from a natural tooth.
+They can be color-matched accurately and precisely to your existing teeth, making them the perfect solution for patients who value a stealthy approach to cosmetic dentistry.
+Many dental professionals, let alone a casual observer, will have difficulty telling a properly crafted and fitted porcelain crown from a natural tooth.

 Ceramic materials also come with other very functional qualities beyond aesthetics.
-For one, ceramic is a highly durable material that is resistant to compression forces (such as those exhibited during chewing and biting).
-It’s naturally stain-resistant surface also resists bacteria and other undesirable microbes preventing them from forming dental plaque.
+For one, ceramic is a highly durable material resistant to compression forces (such as those exhibited during chewing and biting).
+In addition, its naturally stain-resistant surface also resists bacteria and other undesirable microbes, preventing them from forming dental plaque.

 A strong aesthetic statement, best long-term durability, economical, less removal of existing enamel.

-A strong aesthetic statement.
-It may cause an allergic reaction in people sensitive to certain metals.
+May cause an allergic reaction in patients sensitive to certain metals.

 Metal dental crowns can be cast or made from a variety of metal alloys.
 Most popular amongst these alloys include gold alloys, nickel alloys, and chromium-infused metal alloys.

-Other than bringing a real shine to your mouth, metal crowns have several essential benefits that patients should consider.
+Besides bringing a real shine to your mouth, metal crowns have several essential benefits that patients should consider.
 First and foremost, metal crowns last the longest and exhibit a higher lifespan than any other dental crown material.
-While metal is not harder than porcelain, it’s ductility gives it far superior lateral strength allowing for some flex without breakage.
+While metal is not harder than porcelain, its ductility gives it far superior lateral strength, allowing for flexing without breakage.

 Unfortunately, metals have also been shown to trigger an allergic reaction in a tiny minority of patients receiving a dental crown.
 More and more patients are asking for metal-free dental applications due to the concern about the potentially toxic effects of metals in a person’s oral cavity.
-While many studies have shown the long term safety of common dental-grade metals, such as nickel alloys, metal sensitivity remains a topic of concern for some.
-If you’re worried about how metal crowns may affect your health, consider opting for inert gold crowns or all-ceramic porcelain crowns.
+While many studies have shown the long-term safety of common dental-grade metals, such as nickel alloys, metal sensitivity remains a concern for some.

 All the compressive strength of porcelain combined with the ductility of metal.

-More expensive, metal band is visible and can detract from overall aesthetics.
+More expensive, a metal band is visible and can detract from overall aesthetics.

 Porcelain fused to metal crowns is the dental industry’s attempt to solve the weaknesses of both porcelain (all-ceramic) dental crowns and metal alloy dental crowns by merging the two materials.

-With a porcelain fused to metal solution, consisting of an inner layer of dental-grade metal alloy combined with an outer layer of porcelain.
+With porcelain fused to a metal solution, an inner layer of dental-grade metal alloy combined with an outer layer of porcelain.
 This gives the overall dental crown a better fit, higher ductility, and the ability to color match like conventional ceramic teeth.